Zendik Farm

-Zendik Farm, officially known as Zendik Farm Arts Cooperative, was an intentional community of artists and assorted craftspeople that went through several iterations and locations between 1969 and 2013.
+Zendik Farm, officially known as Zendik Farm Arts Cooperative, was an American intentional community of artists and assorted craftspeople that went through several iterations and locations between 1969 and 2013.
 They presented themselves as a living laboratory for a way of living based on a feeling of reverence for the Earth; and supported themselves through the sale of literature and merchandise promoting their beliefs and displaying their artistic statements.
+The community has sometimes been described as a cult.

+The Zendiks spent years in Texas during the eighties and were frequently seen on their television program on the local Austin Access station.